QBI-Software/NEURON-tutorial/lessons/simple.md

 ---
 # A Simple Model

-We start with the most basic model possible so we can focus on introducing you to the core components of the NEURON application.
+We start with the most basic model possible so we can focus on introducing you to the core components of the NEURON application and navigating the graphical user interface (GUI).

 ## Part A: "Ball and Stick" model